 Another distinguishing mark of the asters and the sunchokes in particular, are the layered bracts behind the flower head.
 You can see the green bracts in this picture.

 Culture and Uses

-The plant is Native to America.
+The plant is native to America.
 Native Americans cultivated the sunchoke for its tuber long before Europeans settled here.
-The other popular name of the sunchoke, Jerusalem artichoke, doesn’t denote origin of the plant.
+The other popular name of the sunchoke, Jerusalem artichoke, doesn’t denote the origin of the plant.
 The “Jerusalem” here is a corruption of the italian word Girsaole which means “toward the sun.”
 When Europeans first tried the roots they thought that they tasted like artichokes.
 Hence, Girasole Artichokes became Jerusalem Artichokes.

 One of the visionary uses for sunchokes is using them as an alternative fuel source.
 According to David Blume in his book, Alcohol can be a Gas, “It’s reasonable to expect yields between 550 and 750 gallons per acre.”
 The Germans also make a liquor from the Sunchoke called Topinambur.
 Apparently what’s good for the goose is good for the gas tank, or something like that.

 We can eat sunchokes raw or cooked.
 Unlike other tubers, the Sunchokes taste great right out of the ground and need no additional preparation.